crunchy-labs/crunchy-cli/README.md

   <a href="#-license">License ⚖</a>
 </p>

-_This repo was former known as **crunchyroll-go** (which still exists but now contains only the library part) but got split up into two separate repositories to provide more flexibility.
+_This repo was former known as **crunchyroll-go** (which still exists but now contains only the library part) but got split up into two separate repositories to provide more flexibility._
-See #39 for more information._

 > This tool relies on the [crunchyroll-go](https://github.com/crunchy-labs/crunchyroll-go) library to communicate with crunchyroll.
 > The library enters maintenance mode (only small fixes, no new features) with version v3 in favor of rewriting it completely in Rust.